oscimp/oscimpDigital/doc/IP/mixer.md

 # mixer_sin and mixerComplex_sin

-These IPs are used to do complex multiplication between two data stream.
+These IPs are used to perform complex multiplication between two data streams.
 These two stream are always considered as signed data.
 The first data stream may be a real interface (**mixer_sin** (figure [1](#mixer_sin)) or a complex interface (**mixerComplex_sin** figure [2](#mixerComplex_sin)).